 Risks & Rewards

-It’s important not to minimize or misinterpret these concerns, but it’s also unfair to allow classification questions to impede the implementation of a TTM program and deprive organizations of the significant benefits associated with the ability to utilize a full range of talent sources.
+It’s important not to misinterpret these concerns, but it’s also unfair to allow classification questions to hinder the implementation of a TTM program and deny organizations the significant benefits associated with the ability to utilize a full range of talent sources.

 Rickerd states when talent acquisition and engagement are managed in a holistic way, enterprise companies are empowered to: